-DELWP’s Hydrology and Climate Science team hosted a series of VicWaCI webinars from May to October 2020.
-These virtual sessions detailed some of the research findings by our researchers that ultimately helped form the Victoria’s Water in a Changing Climate (PDF, 10.5 MB) (accessible version (DOCX, 2.7 MB)) document.
+DELWP’s Hydrology and Climate Science team hosted a series of VicWaCI webinars across 2020 and 2021.
+These virtual sessions detail some of the research findings by our researchers that ultimately helped form the Victoria’s Water in a Changing Climate (PDF, 10.5 MB) (accessible version (DOCX, 2.8 MB)) document.

 A playlist of these webinars is available here.
 Alternatively, you can learn more about each presentation and watch individual videos by finding the topic you are interested in from the menu below.
 The views and opinions expressed in these videos are those of the presenter.
 They do not necessarily reflect the department or its work.
 These videos feature optional closed captions.

 Presenters: Pandora Hope (Bureau of Meteorology), Murray Peel (University of Melbourne), Francis Chiew (CSIRO), Geoff Steendam (DELWP), and Grace Mitchell (DELWP)

 Topic: Victoria’s Water in a Changing Climate research overview and panel

 Video transcript: Download here (DOCX, 40.0 KB)